Ronald Kers: Nestlé

 He joined Nestlé in 2002 as head of its Global Chilled Dairy Division (Switzerland).
 He moved to France in 2004, where he set up the joint venture between Nestle Chilled Dairy Europe and Lactalis Produit Frais.

 In 2010, he became CEO for Nestle in Austria and Slovenia.

 Müller

 He became CEO of Müller UK in 2012, later CEO of the worldwide company in 2015, which was announced in July 2014.
 Müller UK is the biggest manufacturer of yoghurt in the UK.
 In June, 2015, Kers had brokered a deal which would give Müller control of about one-half of the milk produced in the United Kingdom.

 2 Sisters Food Group

 In May 2018, Kers was appointed the CEO role of 2 Sisters Food Group.
 It was announced in February 2023 that he would step down from the role in summer 2023 to take on the CEO role at Valeo Foods.

 Personal life

-He lives in Cheshire, and has three children.
+He lives in Cheshire, and has three children - one of which, Rami, is now a infamous London style icon.